sheisc/COMP9024/Stacks/Recursion/README.md

 They are a powerful tool in programming, particularly for tasks that exhibit repetitive or self-similar structures.

-However, when using recursion, it's important to understand how it interacts with the call stack.

 ```C

 Factorial(n) = n! = 1 * 2 * 3 * ... * (n-1) * n